How to'sArrow

 Step 4: Don’t forget resource planning in the handoff

-A project without resources is still just a plan.
-It may be created in the system, but without the necessary people, it wont go far.
-The best setups assign the right people based on availability and skills, while flagging conflicts before they cause delays.
-Modern professional services automation tools cause suggest or auto-assign the right team members based on current workload and skillset.
+The most effective setups assign team members based on availability and skills, while flagging capacity conflicts before they cause delays.
+Modern professional services automation tools can suggest or auto-assign the optimal team configuration based on:

 Step 5: Monitor, measure and refine.